 This is an approach I’ve adopted, and one I won’t let go of.

 It’s akin to the bromide erroneously attributed to the Hippocratic Oath, but for content: “First, do no harm.”

 But if you believe in the work that you do, and you desire to hold on to more of the work that you begin, strategy, not content creation, has to take the lead.

 Clients get that.
 I’m hoping marketers and strategists do the same.

 Commit To Doing The Heavy Lifting of Content Marketing First

-Strategy takes time and does pulls us away from the sexy work of creating ebooks, segmenting emails, divining amazing graphics and writing blogs to our heart’s content.
+Strategy takes time and does pull us away from the sexy work of creating ebooks, segmenting emails, divining amazing graphics, and writing blogs to our heart’s content.

 But doing the sexy before the necessary is dangerous.